Jimmy Kimmel tearfully reveals son's health crisis

 "It was the longest three hours of my life," Kimmel said.

-The proud dad then showed a photo of his son all hooked up to monitors with IVs after the procedure and a picture of his son smiling a few days later.
+The proud dad then showed a photo of his son hooked up to monitors and IVs after the procedure, and a picture of his son smiling a few days later.

 Kimmel joked, "Poor kid.
 Not only did he get a bad heart, he got my face."

-Billy will have to undergo future surgeries, but is doing well, according to Kimmel, who thanked a list of people including medical professionals, his staff, friends and family.
+Billy will have to undergo future surgeries, but is doing well, according to Kimmel, who thanked a list of people, including medical professionals, his staff, friends and family.

 He also tweeted his thanks to well-wishers and those who donated to the hospital that treated Billy.

-Kimmel also brought up President Donald Trump's proposed $6 billion budget cut to the National Institutes of Health, and the former Oscars host praised Congress for deciding "to not go along with that."
+Kimmel also brought up President Donald Trump's proposed $6 billion cut to budget for the National Institutes of Health, and praised Congress for deciding "to not go along with that."

 "They actually increased funding by $2 billion and I applaud them for doing that," Kimmel said.